After Midnight (TV series): Cancellation

 On March 26, 2025, CBS announced that After Midnight would end after two seasons, after Tomlinson announced her intent to resign as host to return to her stand-up career.
 CBS had initially renewed the series for a third season before Tomlinson's resignation.
 CBS opted not to air another original program in the time slot, with reports indicating it would most likely be given back to affiliates after the series finale airs in June.
-In May, CBS partially reversed course, announcing that episodes of the syndicated series Comics Unleashed would fill the time slot beginning that September on a time buy arrangement with Allen's company; it had previously filled the time slot between the end of The Late Late Show and the premiere of After Midnight.
+In May, CBS partially reversed course, announcing that episodes of the syndicated series Comics Unleashed would fill the time slot beginning that September on a time buy arrangement with Allen's company.
+The show had previously filled the time slot between the end of The Late Late Show and the premiere of After Midnight.

 Format

 As with the original series, each episode features a panel of three celebrity guests as contestants, usually stand-up comedians or comedy podcast hosts and sometimes comedic actors.
 The contestants participate in topical segments related to popular culture and social media to earn points from the host for responses and punch lines.
 In addition to new games, the series retains some of the core segments from @midnight, including the opening segment, formerly titled "Group Chat" ("Rapid Refresh" on @midnight), a segment discussing recent news headlines and viral videos; "Hashtag Wars", in which the contestants come up with answers for a fictional hashtag as a parody of a currently trending topic (now done as an elimination game); and "For the Win" (rebranded "The Ultimate Challenge" in season 2), a final challenge played between the top two scorers.

-Celebrities who competed include Ilana Glazer, Jessica Williams, Patton Oswalt, Pete Holmes, Bob the Drag Queen, Anna Farris, Melanie Lynskey, Sherry Cola, and Robby Hoffman.
+Celebrities who competed include Ilana Glazer, Jessica Williams, Patton Oswalt, Pete Holmes, Bob the Drag Queen, Anna Faris, Melanie Lynskey, Sherry Cola, and Robby Hoffman.

 A new recurring segment, "The Talk Show Portion", was later added, as a satire and commentary upon viewers who thought that After Midnight would be a traditional late-night talk show.
 Beginning May 20, 2024, the show opened with Tomlinson delivering a monologue similar to those of other network late night shows.
 Occasionally, a fourth guest appears, but does not compete, including: Survivor host Jeff Probst, social media influencer Drew Afualo, reality-star Boston Rob, actresses Tatyana Ali, June Squibb, and Rebecca Romijn (notably joining an episode in which her husband Jerry O'Connell participated), Olympic gymnast Fred Richard, and Tracker star Justin Hartley.